PHD in Architecture in India: Colleges, Fees, Eligibility, and Career Paths - FindMyCollege

 Other Requirements Valid GATE score (for some universities, especially IITs/NITs/SPAs); interview/presentation often required GATE (Architecture & Planning paper) or equivalent national test Valid qualifying score (cutoff varies; often used for exemption or preference)

-University-specific Requirements Some universities may have additional requirements (e.g., portfolio, written test + interview, NOC for employed candidates, M.Phil. preference) Varies (e.g., direct PhD after B.Arch with high marks in select cases) Varies (check specific university website)
+University-specific Requirements Some universities may have additional requirements (e.g., portfolio, written test + interview, NOC for employed candidates, M.Phil.
+Preference) Varies (e.g., direct PhD after B.Arch with high marks in select cases) Varies (check specific university website)

 PhD in Architecture Admission Process: A Step-by-Step Guide